Joan Williams (author): Personal life

 Williams and Faulkner's relationship was both personal and professional, but Williams never found the personal part of it satisfying: correspondence between the two writers shows Faulkner's ongoing frustration with Williams' ambivalence.
 In 1954, she married sportswriter and editor Ezra Bowen, whose mother was biographer Catherine Drinker Bowen.
 Williams and Bowen had two sons and three grand-daughters.
 From 1984 to 1994, she lived with Atlantic editor Seymour Lawrence, who had accepted a story of hers in 1952.
-She passed in Atlanta Georgia, surrounded by family, Easter morning.
+She died on April 11, 2004, in Atlanta.